Kunstbanause/Last64/last64_bloom/TASKS.md

 ### Upgrades
 - **Weapon Upgrades**: Each weapon can be upgraded to increase its effectiveness
 - **New Weapons**: Players can acquire new weapon types as they level up
+- **Random Selection**: When leveling up, a random weapon is upgraded (if any can be upgraded) or a new random weapon type is acquired (if not already owned)

 ## 🛠️ KNOWN ISSUES
 ~~All the geometry is black (not showing the configured color).
 Something with the custom code generated geometry or render pipeline is not correct.~~
+~~Projectile null pointer dereference crash has been fixed.~~ ~~Weapon initialization/cleanup issue causing crashes on upgrade has been fixed.~~